JetBrains/intellij-platform-gradle-plugin/README.md

 ## Configuration

 Plugin provides following options to configure target IntelliJ SDK
-- `idea.version` defines the version of IDEA distribution that should be used as a dependency.
+- `intellij.version` defines the version of IDEA distribution that should be used as a dependency.
 Default value: 142-SNAPSHOT
-- `idea.plugins` defines the list of bundled IDEA plugins that should be used as dependencies.
+- `intellij.plugins` defines the list of bundled IDEA plugins that should be used as dependencies.
 Default value: <empty>

 ### build.gradle